Plone Selected for 2017 Google Summer of Code

 Google program encourages student developers to participate in open source

 Plone, the secure, enterprise-scale Python web content management system, is one of the organizations that have been selected for the 2017 Google Summer of Code (GSoC).

 GSoC is a global program focused on bringing more student developers into open source software development.
 Students work with an open source organization on a 3 month programming project during their break from school.

 Organizations are selected on the basis of their application, which takes the form of a proposal based either on a student’s own idea or one selected from a list compiled by Plone.
 Proposals are judged on their utility to Plone, depth of planning and likelihood to succeed.

-Student developers interested in submitting a GSoC proposal to the Plone Foundation should read the introductory information about Summer of Code at https://developers.google.com/open-source/gsoc/ and take a look at Plone’s ideas list at https://plone.org/events/summer-of-code/2016.
-Applications open on March 14, 2016, but students are welcome to get in touch before then on community.plone.org for feedback on their ideas.
+Student developers interested in submitting a GSoC proposal to the Plone Foundation should read the introductory information about Summer of Code at https://developers.google.com/open-source/gsoc/ and take a look at Plone’s ideas list at https://plone.org/gsoc.
+Applications open on March 20, 2017, but students are welcome to get in touch before then in our forum at community.plone.org for feedback on their ideas.

 For more information

 - Applying to work with Plone as a GSoC student (applications open on March 20, 2017): https://summerofcode.withgoogle.com/organizations/6616072569487360/

 - The Google Summer of Code program: https://summerofcode.withgoogle.com/

 - Forum post introduction for GSoC students: https://community.plone.org/t/information-for-interested-gsoc-students